 - Get out the glue and start gluing on the shapes.
 Remember to ask questions, about the colors and shapes but don’t pester them.

 - Glue the two rolls together and let dry.
 You can also staple them if needed.

 - Punch 2 holes and tie the ribbon on and you are good to go!

 - Hide or place the shapes or blocks around the house in places your child can find them easily.
-For young toddlers you can just scatter them on the floor, or in the backyard.
+However, for young toddlers, you can just scatter them on the floor, or in the backyard.

-- Grab your trusty binoculars and start searching for those shapes.
+- So, grab your trusty binoculars and start searching for those shapes.
 Remember to be animated and have fun, get into it and your child will too!